pdrinhobarbosa/droid-persistence-lib/README.md

 To create a relationships for your entities, follow the best step:
 - One_To_One: (use @DplObject annotation)

+	For this situation, your database must have a column for User at People's table.

+	The lib will put the '_id' attribute at this column.

+	If you create a new People, the lib will create a new User if this not exist.

+	But to get a People from database, the lib will put only a User object with '_id' attribute of User loaded.

+	Use @DplObject(save=false) to define relationship with sub-object, but don't save on cascade.

 ```java
 public class People extends BaseEntity {
 	private String name;